 You can place some identical pieces in the room to help you balance the eclectic styles.
 These items can create harmony, balance and link different parts of the room together.
 An example would be two identical coffee table or draperies.

-It is important that you make sure you also maintain some neutral colours in the room, such as with paintwork.
-This allows adding stronger colours in the design of the room, without creating a clash and tiff on any styles.
+It is important that you make sure you also maintain some neutral colors in the room, such as with paintwork.
+This allows adding stronger colors in the design of the room, without creating a clash and tiff on any styles.

 If it seems nothing is matching, then bringing the items that can work well with each other even if they seem quite different.
-A good place to start is to try to match some paint, fabrics or colours.
-Patterns can be the example of what can be mixed up.
+A good place to start is to try to match some paint, fabrics or colors.
+Patterns can be an example of what can be mixed up.

-Do not forget to choose repeating certain items in the room, for instance items of similar shapes can be brought in.
+Do not forget to choose to repeat certain items in the room, for instance, items of similar shapes can be brought in.
 An example would be a circular coffee table with a circular decorative mirror and a rectangular curio unit with a rectangular coffee table.